Stories and facts

 Fuse ODG's success continued with the release of his debut album, 'T.I.N.A.'
 (This Is New Africa), in 2014, featuring chart-topping tracks like "Million Pound Girl (Badder Than Bad)" and "T.I.N.A." featuring Angel.
 Despite his rising fame, Fuse remained true to his roots and declined an offer to participate in Band Aid 30 due to concerns over the portrayal of Ebola epidemic victims in West Africa.

-In recent years, Fuse ODG has continued to expand his musical horizons, collaborating with artists such as Tinchy Stryder, Angel, and Sean Paul, further solidifying his reputation as a trailblazer in the global music scene.
+In recent years, Fuse ODG has continued to expand his musical horizons, collaborating with artists such as Tinchy Stryder, Angel, and Sean Paul, further solidifying his reputation as an icon in the global music scene.

 Explore the life of Fuse ODG below.